Field Spaniel

 About the Field Spaniel

-Standing 17 to 18 inches tall and weighing 35 to 50 pounds, the Field Spaniel is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 17 to 18 inches tall and weighing 35 to 50 pounds, the Field Spaniel is a medium-sized dog.
+Their noble, docile expression and single, glossy coat that lies flat against the body distinguish them from the more heavily feathered Cocker and Springer Spaniels.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview